 Dr. Antelo has a significant leadership experience in higher education.
 He has been university president of two private universities: Universidad Privada Boliviana and Universidad Franz Tamayo.
 His experience as a school superintendent of the Santa Cruz, Educational System and as a school principal reflects a life dedicated to the betterment of education and to leadership for social development.

-Dr. Antelo’s research involvement includes studies related to the participation of women in policy development and decision-making in independent universities, business and health care institutions.
-Equity in higher education, organizational and teaching needs assessment, autogogy as a teaching theory, language and culture represent his areas of interest and inquiry.
+Dr. Antelo’s research involvement, interests and inquiry include studies related to followership, the participation of women in policy development and decision-making in independent universities, business and health care institutions, equity in higher education, organizational and teaching needs assessment, autogogy as a teaching theory, and language and culture.